Russian Archival Environment

 Second, Russian archival structure is rather complicated, with records dispersed among many archival depositories, which too often means the need of simultaneous research at several places, mostly in the Moscow area, but some in St. Petersburg or at regional archives.
 Besides public archives, there are institutional archives, access to which is granted on individual basis.
 Among the latter, the most indispensable are the Russian Imperial and Soviet diplomatic archives, which are part of the Historical-Documentary Department of the Russian Ministry of Foreign Affairs.

 Most archives (and all of the above listed) prohibit use of any equipment (scanner, photo and video cameras), except a laptop.
-In March 2016, the Russian Supreme Court recognized this ban as illegal, but the archives are very slow – and reluctant – to permit photographing of the records.
-Thus far, Xerox and digital copies may only be ordered from the archives, with the process pretty cumbersome and quite costly.
-In the Russian archives, there is no such thing as a photocopy machine in the reading room (or anywhere within a researcher’s access): any Xerox or digital copies are made by the archival staff upon filing a request, with the standard waiting time from 10 days to a month.
+In March 2016, the Russian Supreme Court recognized this ban as illegal, but the archives are very slow – and sometimes reluctant – to permit photographing of the records.
+However, it can be done on occasion.
+Thus far, Xerox and digital copies may only be ordered from the archives, with the process pretty cumbersome and quite costly and time-consuming.
+In the Russian archives, there is no such thing as a photocopy machine in the reading room (or anywhere within a researcher’s access): any copies are made by the archival staff upon filing a request, with the standard waiting time from 10 days to a month.
 Some archives, like RGASPI provide express copies at higher rates.
 AVP RF no longer makes paid copies, providing, instead, up to 20 pages of Xerox copies per project free of charge.
-There is no such thing as same day delivery of requested files: the files are delivered, at best, after two days, but sometimes it may take up to a week.
+However, we should note that researchers do carry their cellphones to various archives, and many can be seen examining their requested records through their phones (with the flash turned off).
 From January 2016, there has been an improvement in the number of files delivered to the reading room on a single day – at some places up to 20 files per day, but at some still much less.
 At most archives the research day is less than 8-hours, with some of the archives closed on one research day, shorter Friday hours, no Saturday research option with all archives closed one day a month for a “cleaning day.”
 Researchers are further required to return the records 30 minutes before the closing hour.
 On any national holiday eve, the archives are closed by 2 PM.

 Russian records in the Moscow area

-GARF has 2 reading rooms, with Reading Room No. 1 (http://statearchive.ru/380) in its central building, where you can read files on the history of the Russian Empire, from early 19th century to 1917, history of the Soviet Russia and the USSR.
+GA RF has 2 reading rooms, with Reading Room No. 1 (http://statearchive.ru/380) in its central building, where you can read files on the history of the Russian Empire, from early 19th century to 1917, history of the Soviet Russia and the USSR.
 Reading Room No. 2 (history of the RSFSR and records of the Soviet non-economic People’s Commissariats (Narcomaty), the early name of Soviet ministries, and their affiliates.)
-An unpleasant impediment has been a ban on the use of electric sockets by researchers, which (sockets) situated in the boxes under the desks (you can see them under the desks in the photo) were nailed down about three years ago.
+An unpleasant impediment has been a ban on the use of electric sockets by researchers, which are situated in the boxes under the desks (you can see them under the desks in the photo).
+These were nailed down about a few years ago.

 Among the most frequently requested records are the documents of the Gosplan (State Planning Agency) of the USSR, of the peoples commissariats (later ministries) of finance, foreign trade, communications, civil aviation , construction, State Bank and others.
 The records of economic commissariats and ministries are supplemented by the records of Soviet trusts, associations, cooperative agencies, industrial, research and informational agencies and institutions.
 The archives keeps 387 collections of personal papers (from 1822, but some as early as 18th century), more than 1.5 million personnel files from the Soviet period, more than 1500 files with photo documents.